Section 1: Safety and Preparedness

 - New York City, serving the five boroughs

-- Los Angeles, serving Los Angeles County
+- Los Angeles, serving residents of Los Angeles

 - Miami, serving Miami City and Miami-Dade County